 - - Standing inside your house whilst your witnesses stand outside, watching you sign, and passing the Will through the letterbox and watching through the window as the witnesses sign, with the Will passed back through the letterbox.

-- - Sitting or standing near a park bench or camp table or car bonnet or similar with witnesses nearby, and rotating so each approaches the bench, table or bonnet individually to witness the will;
+- - Sitting or standing near a park bench or pop-up table or car bonnet or similar with witnesses nearby, and rotating so each approaches the bench, table or bonnet individually to witness the will;

-The current lockdown and social distancing restrictions are making this a practical challenge, especially as witnesses must not benefit from the Will, which often rules out people living in the same household.
-If one of them were to witness the Will, they risk losing any legacy or inheritance left to them in the Will.
+A Will is not valid unless it is witnessed correctly.
+A person creating a Will and two witnesses need to be in the same place and all sign the document correctly to ensure that the Will is legally valid.
+In a pandemic lockdown situation with social distancing restrictions, this becomes difficult, especially as witnesses must not benefit from the Will, which often rules out people living in the same household being witnesses.
+If one of them were to witness the Will, they risk losing any inheritance left to them in the Will.

-We have lobbied parliament and the Ministry of Justice to find 'common sense' ways to loosen current rules, which date back to the Wills Act of 1837, requiring two witnesses to be physically present at the signing of a will.
+We have lobbied parliament and the Ministry of Justice to find 'common sense' ways to loosen current rules, which date back to the Wills Act of 1837, requiring two witnesses to be physically present at the signing of a Will.

 One day in the future electronic signatures and/or video witnessing may well be appropriate.
 Any changes need to be thought through and discussed carefully, as it will be hard to simply overturn almost 200 years of legal precedent.
 Also, after a temporary change, due to emergency legislation, it will be difficult to argue we should go back to the Victorian era.
 We should always remember the devastating consequences of Coronavirus, and remember to stay safe, and stay protected.